top of page

 The third problem is paid positive reviews.
 Companies often give coupons, refunds, or free products to get people to provide them with a good review.
 Amazon says this practice is illegal, but companies do it all the time.
 The sellers even provide detailed instructions on how to evade Amazon’s attempt to stop fake reviews.
 They can even purchase a service from unscrupulous companies to boost their brand's positive reviews, but they are all fake.
 We will not link to those companies for obvious reasons.

 The fourth problem is paid negative reviews.
-Competitors can pay for a service in which companies post a lot of fake negative reviews about their competition's products, thereby pushing down their ratings.
+Competitors can pay for a service in which companies post many fake negative reviews about their competition's products, thereby lowering their ratings.
 We are not going to link to those companies for obvious reasons.

 If you use reviews on Amazon to guide your purchases, it might be time to rethink that strategy.